Amazon's Web Services is great for small businesses seeking a way to offload the complexities of managing software.

 The other major attraction of cloud providers is the work they are doing with artificial intelligence (AI).
-AWS, along with Google Cloud and Microsoft Azure, is building artificial intelligence APIs that companies can use to glean greater insights about their products.
+AWS, along with Microsoft Azure, is building artificial intelligence APIs that companies can use to glean greater insights about their products.

 AWS offers machine learning APIs for your own development purposes.
 Amazon SageMaker is a more robust tool for developers and data scientists wanting to use machine learning with their software.
 Even if this type of development work is above your pay grade, being aware of the trends in cloud usage is critical as the world moves more toward AI and automation.